-We’re in our third year of partnership with the Royal Academy of Engineering.
+We’re in our fourth year of partnership with the Royal Academy of Engineering.

 Connecting STEM Teachers

 We support its flagship schools programme Connecting STEM Teachers, designed to address the UK’s shortage of engineers and help to improve pupils’ experience of science, technology, engineering and maths (STEM) subjects in primary and secondary schools across the country.

 - Create a national network for STEM subject teachers with regular meetings.